Code-Done-Right/Economica/README.md

 # ❓ About

-Coin Bot is an **Economy Bot** made by *Science Done Right*.
-Coin Bot includes the regular banking features like withdrawing and depositing cash.
+Economica is an **Economy Bot** made by *Science Done Right*.
+Economica includes the regular banking features like withdrawing and depositing cash.
 Robbing, and more.
-Coin Bot also includes a LOT of customisation for most features.
+Economica also includes a LOT of customisation for most features.

 A bot dashboard will be made when the bot gets some serious attention.